codefellows/seattle-code-301n24/curriculum/class-09/facilitator/README.md

 ## General Comments and Notes

-Students will follow the same pattern from lab 8 to retrieve data from the Movies API and the Yelp API.
-As a stretch goal, they should be able to quickly implement the National Parks Service API, using the same techniques.
+Students will follow the same pattern from lab 8 to retrieve data from the Movies API.
+As a stretch goal, they should be able to quickly implement the Yelp API, using the same techniques.